dst4l/dst4l/_events/registration.md

 ---

-## We look forward to see you all in December
+## We look forward to seeing you all in December